aharpervc/docs.anychart.com/Axes_and_Grids/Axis_Basics.md

 ## Tickmarks

 Tickmarks are the small marks used to represent a point on an axis scale, there are major and minor ticks, first used to indicate major step of an axis scale, second - minor step.
 You can control their appearance and position.
-To enable/disable ticks set "true" or "false" to the {api:anychart.core.axes.Ticks#enabled}enabled(){api} method of the {api:anychart.core.axes.Linear#ticks}ticks(){api} or {api:anychart.core.axes.Linear#minorTicks}minorTicks(){api}
+To enable/disable ticks set "true" or "false" to the {api:anychart.core.axes.Ticks#enabled}enabled(){api} method of the {api:anychart.core.axes.Linear#ticks}ticks(){api} or {api:anychart.core.axes.Linear#minorTicks}minorTicks(){api}:

 ```
-  var minorTicks = chart.yScale().minorTicks;
+  var minorTicks = chart.yScale().minorTicks();
   minorTicks.enabled(true);
   var majorTicks = chart.yScale().ticks();
   majorTicks.enabled(false)